voxpupuli/onceover/README.md

 ## Configuration

+You can modify the regexes that the gem uses to filter classes that it finds into roles and profiles.
+Just set up a Controlrepo object and pass regexes to the below settings.

 ```ruby
 repo = Controlrepo.new()
 repo.role_regex = /.*/ # Tells the class how to find roles, will be applied to repo.classes
 repo.profile_regex = /.*/ # Tells the class how to find profiles, will be applied to repo.classes
 ```

+Note that you will need to call the `roles` and `profiles` methods on the object you just instantiated, not the main class e.g. `repo.roles` not `Controlrepo.roles`

 # Running the tests